 The Bad Side

 I do see a few small issues in The Crossley ID Guide Britain & Ireland though.
 Firstly is its size.
-Due to the nature of each page having multiple images of the birds you need a decent sized book to fit them in, and this does kind of make it a hard book to slip into your bag for days out in the field.
+Due to the nature of each page having multiple images of the birds you need a decent sized book to fit them in.
+And this does kind of make it a hard book to slip into your bag.

 The final issue is that while it covers a good number of species anything rare (requiring BBRC submission) is not included, which could leave you wanting a little.
 It’s only a slight gripe really though.

 It’s a hard one to call on this book.
 I like it for the way it is styled, but I also dislike elements.
-It will be a god send to some (My step mother loves it and it is now constantly in use in her car), while other people will hate it with a passion and deride the way the images are somewhat randomly positioned on the page.
+It will be a god send to some (My step mother loves it, it is now constantly in use).
+While other people will hate it with a passion and deride the way the images are somewhat randomly positioned on the page.
 I think you really need to pick up a copy and take a look for yourself.
 You may fall in love or you may not.